-- Abdominal bloating is to be expected in the early postoperative period.
-Bloating results from sodium present in your medications and in the anesthesia. - Most patients report difficulty sleeping and difficulty with pain management the first night after surgery.
-This is usually secondary to the effects of anesthesia and should subside within 24-28 hours. - Moderate swelling of your abdomen is to be expected.
+- \ Abdominal bloating is to be expected in the early postoperative period.
+Bloating results from sodium present in your medications and in the anesthesia. - \ Most patients report difficulty sleeping and difficulty with pain management the first night after surgery.
+This is usually secondary to the effects of anesthesia and should subside within 24-28 hours. - \ Moderate swelling is to be expected.
 You may find that your clothes may not fit as easily as before.
 Be patient.
 The swelling will gradually subside and you will be back to normal in 3-6 months.
 Swelling will be at its worst between 3-5 days.
-Swelling starts to subside at 6 weeks but may take 6 months to resolve. - Bruising is a normal expectation following surgery.
-Bruising could be apparent for as long as 3 4 weeks afterwards.
-The bruises will move down your body as they are absorbed. - Because of the removal of tissue from your abdomen, there is a certain amount of tightness that is to be expected.
-This will slowly relax within 6 months. - A large and swollen pubic area (we call this the "Ken Doll") will occur postoperatively and will subside by 9 months from surgery. - It takes 6 MONTHS FOR FINAL RESULTS to appear.
-In the interim, you may notice: Incision asymmetry Abdominal asymmetry Umbilical asymmetry or malposition Pleating along incisions Swelling that changes from day-to-day Redness to incisions that may take 9 months to fade The "Ken Doll" Be patient please and try not to focus on these issues before the 6-month period. - A burning sensation (raw, sensitive) or sharp shooting pains along the abdomen and incision line is normal and indicative of nerve regeneration.
-These "neuralgias" will burn out by 9 months. - Numbness is expected to resolve by 9-24 months on average.
+Swelling starts to subside at 6 weeks but may take 6 months to resolve. - \ Bruising is a normal expectation following surgery.
+Bruising could be apparent for as long as 3-4 weeks afterwards.
+The bruises will move down your body as they are absorbed. - \ Seepage and drainage from the incision sites is expected for the first 72 hours - \ It takes 6-12 MONTHS FOR FINAL RESULTS to appear.
+In the interim, you may notice: Incision asymmetry Arm asymmetry Pleating along incisions Swelling that changes from day-to-day Redness to incisions that may take 9 months to fade. -Please be patient and try not to focus on these issues before the 6-month period. - \ A burning sensation (raw, sensitive) or sharp shooting pains along the incision line is normal and indicative of nerve regeneration.
+These "neuralgias" will burn out by 9 months. - \ Numbness is expected to resolve by 9-24 months on average.